metrorailings/OwlBlog/content/posts/week-2-insights-1.md

 Travis Kelce can read defenses about as well as Mahomes.
 Keep that in mind against blitz-happy teams like the Ravens.

 When Baltimore attempts the blitz, things don't end well.
 Byron Pringle took down a touchdown off a linebacker blitz.

+***

+## Lions @ Packers

+Aaron Rodgers and his ability to quickly initiate plays at a moment's whim is something beautiful.

+Rodgers is still fantastic, no question.
+Green Bay's defense, on the other hand...is pretty shit, especially without Za'Darius Smith.

+Detroit's not short on fight.